-Today, I sat down to tell you guys all about my favorite grains to mill, and my favorite places on the internet and community to buy whole grains.
+Learn how to mill your own flour at home.
 Milling whole grains really isn’t as hard as some people think, and it gives a ton of nutritional value to the meal.
-Learn how to make wheat flour at home with just a few simple steps.
+This is an easy way to make wheat flour at home with just a few simple steps.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.